 Soon after returning home to Southern California, he joined the Funny Car team owned by Tim Grose where he worked on the bottom of the engine at races.
-But after the team lost sponsorship funding, Jack took a job working as an elevator technician for Westinghouse in Southern California.
+But after the team lost sponsorship funding, Beckman took a job in 1988 as an elevator technician for Westinghouse in Southern California.
 During that part of his life he began competing regularly in NHRA Sportsman categories.

-Drag racing remained his passion and doing it full time was a dream.
+Drag racing remains his passion and doing it full time was a dream.
 He quit the elevator company after 10 years to become an instructor at the Frank Hawley Drag Racing School.
-Among the 7,000 or more students he taught – including several of whom he has raced including John Force’s daughters – were some who continue play major roles in his life.
+Among the 7,000 or more students he taught – several of whom he has raced including John Force’s daughters – were some who continue to play major roles in his life.

-In 2003, Jack drove his 160-mph dragster to the NHRA Super Comp world championship.
+In 2003, he drove his 160-mph dragster to the NHRA Super Comp world championship.
 Life was racing along right on track.

-But the next year he began experiencing health problems that were ultimately diagnosed as high grade level 3B lymphoma, a cancer that had invaded his body from hip to neck.
-He underwent six months of chemotherapy treatments, but continued to teach at Hawley’s school and race as a semiprofessional.
+But the next year he began experiencing health problems that were ultimately diagnosed as high-grade level 3B lymphoma, a cancer that had invaded his body from hip to neck.
+He underwent six months of chemotherapy treatments but continued to teach at Hawley’s school and race as an amateur.

-Throughout the ordeal, Jack was inspired by an outpouring of support from family, friends and fellow racers.
+Throughout the ordeal, he was inspired by an outpouring of support from family, friends and fellow racers.

 “People I barely knew would come up to me at the races and tell me they were thinking of me,” he says.
 “I can’t describe what that meant to me.
 It’s also nice not having to die to know how much people care about you.”

-When he was discharged four years later, he moved up to NHRA bracket racing.
+When he was discharged two years later, he moved up to NHRA bracket racing.

 "First, it was all about the time slip.
 Then I realized you could win a trophy, and that's all that mattered.
 When I realized I could win money then my emphasis shifted to that.”

-And owning two NHRA world championships also is has been a nice payoff.
+Owning two NHRA world championships also is a nice payoff.